 Achievement or comfort?

-When a leader encourages their team to hit key milestones and expects overtime to achieve it, the tone at the top is likely to be one that says deadlines matter.
+When a leader encourages their team to hit key milestones and expects overtime to achieve it, the example being set is likely to be one that says deadlines matter.

 However, some leaders have the opposite approach.
 They value comfort and reduced stress within the team and don’t push hard to deliver to key milestones.